 In Flaubert’s Bouvard and Pecuchet, part of the indictment against the monstrous and loathesome title characters is that their stacks of wheat spontaneously combust because they stacked it following the Clap-Meyer method from the Netherlands.
 They likewise fucked up the fruit trees with erroneous pruning, which Flaubert tells you about in tedious naturalistic detail.

 During his time in the U.S. the great Norwegian author and quisling Knut Hamsun worked the wheat harvest on a plantation-style bonanza farm in North Dakota and warned against the 15-hour days there.
-Whether he actually stacked wheat is unknown.
+Whether he actually stacked wheat is unknown, but it seems likely.

 By Gary Snyder’s time machines baled the hay, and there were no more haystacks.
 I just barely remeber haystacks and strawstacks from the 50s.